 If you used numbers for your in-text citations, arrange your bibliography in numerical order (so that in-text citation 1 is listed first, in-text citation 2 is listed second, etc).
 If you used author name and date for your in-text citations, arrange your bibliography is alphabetical order by author's last name.
-ACS reference formatting for bibliographies from UW-Madison has excellent examples of citation formats for every source type (books, journal articles, websites, etc).
+The ACS website has excellent examples of citation formats for every source type (books, journal articles, websites, etc).

 URSUS is the combined library catalog for the entire University of Maine system.
 You can search the entire system, or select University of Southern Maine Libraries in the drop-down.

 Most databases, as well as URSUS and MaineCat, assign subjects to books and articles.
 A subject is a designated word or phrase that describes an idea or concept and groups all articles or books about that concept together.

 There are many ways you can get research materials from other libraries.
 In the vast majority of cases, there is no charge to you for this service!